Emerging from coronavirus: Reopening plans province-by-province

 Travel: Islanders are being urged to avoid all non-essential travel outside of the province.
 People entering from another country, province or territory must self-isolate for 14 days with the exception of essential service workers and flight crews.
 Screening continues at all points of entry.
 Canadian seasonal residents of Prince Edward Island will be able to apply to travel to the island beginning June 1.
 Public transportation is only recommended for commuting to work, medical appointments and shopping for essentials.

 Effective July 3, the Atlantic provinces will form a "bubble" travel system in which people from each province can move freely between each other without having to self-isolate.

 Remaining restrictions: Islanders must continue to comply with provincial health instructions, including physical distancing and hand washing, to limit the risks associated with the spread of the virus.

 Current state: Phase 1 of the Yukon's five-phase reopening plan began May 15 with businesses that were ordered to close allowed to reopen.
 Premier Sandy Silver said stricter measures may be reintroduced if COVID-19 cases begin to rise.
-Phase 2 of the territory's reopening plan will begin July 1.
+Phase 2 of the territory's reopening plan began July 1.

 What's open: Yukon hospitals began offering elective and non-urgent services again in May.
 Businesses that were ordered to close can reopen as of May 15 with a government-approved operation plan following public health measures including dine-in restaurants, hair salons, barber shops, day cares, massage therapists, nail salons, libraries and recreational centres.
 Territorial parks and campgrounds can reopen June 4.
 Places of worship can reopen June 7.